 We have also seen enough evidence to know that an empathic vet and other professional therapists can make excellent animal practitioners with the right training.
 As such, this course is open to those who have a veterinary or professional therapeutic background (such as vets, veterinary nurses, osteopaths, physiotherapists, advanced bodywork therapists etc.).
 It is also suitable for final year students, from any of the regulated disciplines (who may start a course with us as soon as they complete their penultimate year.

-In line with the above statement, students who wish to apply for the Online Enhanced Interaction Pathway Plus or the Masterclass Pathway and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will be asked to map their past qualifications against our academic entry criteria.
+In line with the above statement, students who wish to apply for Level One and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will need to provide evidence of degree/course qualifications that match our academic entry criteria.
 This is because we want to make sure that those who participate in our academic courses, are likely to succeed with a typical amount of time, effort and commitment.
 The flip side of this process also ensures that people who apply, aren’t better suited to Level Two (directly or after a conversion course)

-Each case will be considered individually but where a student comes from a non-osteopathic background, they will be asked to attend an extra day of practical (Day 0) at the start of the UK practicum event, as protocol.
-Students from an osteopathic background may also be asked to attend Day 0.
-This will happen if their online performance demonstrates that they are likely to struggle with the practicum and potentially be unsuccessful in the completion of their Level One certification.
+Each case is considered individually but where a student comes from a non-osteopathic background, they will be asked to attend an extra day of practical (Day 0) at the start of the UK practicum event, as protocol.
+Students from an osteopathic background may also attend Day 0, but it is not compulsory.

 We recommend that anyone who applies for this course, ideally be comfortable studying at degree level, be wholly comfortable around horses, have some experience handing them in a therapeutic manner and enough clinical competence from past experience, to understand the professional commitment that they are entering into.